Off-Grid Water in the High Desert

 Water awareness comes before water systems

-> Most water failures are not system failures — they are awareness failures.
+Most water failures are not system failures.
+They are awareness failures.

 Daily water awareness includes:

-* Knowing current storage levels
+• Knowing current storage levels

-* Noticing usage patterns
+• Noticing usage patterns

-* Watching for leaks or pressure changes
+• Watching for leaks or pressure changes

-* Observing how weather affects availability
+• Observing how weather affects availability

-* Understanding seasonal variability
+• Understanding seasonal variability

-You don’t need constant measurements.
+You do not need constant measurements.
+You need consistent attention.

 Storage matters more than collection